NeuroTechX/ntx_slack_archive/_toronto.md

  >Im planning on going and I figured it would be a good time to meet fellow NeuroTechXers and talk science and stuff :smile:

+2/28/2017 10:01 PM

+ **dano** :

+ >Hey Hector, NeuroTechTO is definitely going to be there!
+We're putting together a team right now.
+Check out the  <#C494M65MF|neurotechtoprojects> channel to join the conversation